maxgerhardt/pio-esp-link-mega2560/README.md

 * NodeMCU "RX" ↔ "TX0" of Mega2560
 * NodeMCU "TX" ↔ "RX0" of Mega2560
 * NodeMCU GPIO12 (="D6") ↔ "RESET" of Mega2560
+* NodeMCU GND ↔ GND of Mega2560 (can already implicitly exist if both devices are on the same USB hub)

 **Note:** All of these pin assignments are changable in the esp-link's web interface.
 Alternative UART pins and a different reset GPIO pin can be set.
 In this example, **all defaults** were used.